monix/monix.io/_tut/docs/3x/eval/task.md

 }
 ```

-Alsoo see the documentation for
+Also see the documentation for
 [cats.Parallel](https://typelevel.org/cats/typeclasses/parallel.html).

 ### Gather results from a Seq of Tasks